Introduction

 -

-Chronic stress: Persistent psychological stress leads to the release of stress hormones, which can have an inflammatory effect.
+Chronic stress: Persistent psychological stress leads to the release of stress hormones that can promote inflammation.

 -

-Lack of exercise: Regular physical activity naturally has an anti-inflammatory effect – if it is lacking, this protective effect is lost.
+Lack of exercise: Regular physical activity naturally has anti-inflammatory effects – without it, this protective effect is lost.

 -